 About the UT-Oak Ridge Innovation Institute

 The University of Tennessee-Oak Ridge Innovation Institute was established by University of Tennessee and Oak Ridge National Laboratory in 2019, in response to America’s need for a stronger pool of science, technology, engineering and mathematics (STEM) talent.
-UT-ORII officially launched in 2021 with the hiring of its first executive director, Joan Bienvenue, who also serves as vice provost of UT Knoxville.
+UT-ORII officially launched in 2021 with the hiring of its first executive director and vice provost, Joan Bienvenue.

 UT-ORII is focused on expanding collaborative research and development and preparing the next generation of talent in areas of greatest importance to our nation and the world, such as clean manufacturing, energy storage and transportation.